 Flights are more expensive generally than traveling by bus or car, but it’s the best option if you’re in a hurry or aren’t fussed by the cost.
 This is altogether pretty similar to traveling domestically in Australia and will really depend on your priorities and where it is you want to go.

-USA travel tips: check out Skyscanner (and these other awesome travel apps) to get you the best deals.
+USA travel tips: check out Skyscanner to get the best deals.

 If there’s one USA travel guide point to make, it’s that driving is arguably is the best way to get around.
 Road trips are the quintessential American experience and give you total freedom to roam as you please, and to be flexible on your trip.
 It is so convenient to just self-drive as you would back home, and it opens up so many areas of rural America, its open spaces and its national parks.